alexislintw/Where-is-Bella/README.md

 # Where is Bella
 _iphone_v1.0_20130830_

 "Where is Bella" is a detective, puzzle-solving story style hidden objects searching game.
-If you like mystery and puzzle-solving stories, do not miss this exciting game!

 ### Features of the game：
 - Compact detective puzzle-solving story